pieterdevriesch/fume-extractor/README.md

   preventing battery drain when not using.

 - As mentioned before I probably should have mounted the boost converter in the airstream of the fans for cooling.
+  Although after running it for several hours on battery the outside plastic where it's mounted has become merely warm, no deformation or anything, so it looks like it's not getting too hot.

 - The fans now operate on a voltage that can be adjusted between about 4 to 12V.
   However when they are running at any voltage below about 10 volt the airflow is insufficient.